Kyiv: Tourism

 Since introducing a visa-free regime for EU-member states and Switzerland in 2005, Ukraine has seen a steady increase in the number of foreign tourists visiting the country.
 Before the 2008–2009 Ukrainian financial crisis, the average annual growth in the number of foreign visits in Kyiv was 23% over a three-year period.
 In 2009, a total of 1.6 million tourists stayed in Kyiv hotels, of whom almost 259,000 (c.
 16%) were foreigners.

-After UEFA Euro 2012, the city became the most popular destination for European tourists.
+After UEFA Euro 2012, the city became a popular destination for European tourists.
 A record number of 1.8 million foreign tourists was registered then along with about 2.5 million domestic tourists.
 More than 850,000 foreign tourists visited Kyiv in the first half of 2018, as compared to 660,000 tourists over the same period in 2013.
 As of 2018, the hotel occupancy rate from May to September averages 45–50%.
 Hostels and three-star hotels are approximately 90% full, four-star hotels 65–70%.
 Six five-star hotels average 50–55% occupancy.
 Ordinary tourists generally come from May to October, and business tourists from September to May.